scribe-security/docs/docs/platforms/overview.md

 The option `--scope.pipeline.analyzed_logs` includes analyzed pipeline logs in the discovery output.

 ### DockerHub Discovery
-DockerHub discovery samples the following assets: namespaces, repositories and repository_tags.
+DockerHub discovery samples the following assets: namespaces, repositories, and repository_tags.
-To run the discover process on a DockerHub account:
+To run the discovery process on a DockerHub account:
 ```bash
 platforms discover dockerhub --username $USERNAME --password $PASSWORD
 ```

 #### DockerHub Discovery Options
-The option --username allows for the specification of a DockerHub username, with the default set from the environment variable DOCKERHUB_USERNAME.
+The option `--username` allows for the specification of a DockerHub username, with the default set from the environment variable DOCKERHUB_USERNAME.

-The option --password provides for entering a DockerHub password, with the default coming from the environment variable DOCKERHUB_PASSWORD.
+The option `--password provides` for entering a DockerHub password, with the default coming from the environment variable DOCKERHUB_PASSWORD.

-The option --url sets the DockerHub base URL, defaulting to "https://hub.docker.com".
+The option `--url` sets the DockerHub base URL, defaulting to "https://hub.docker.com".

-The option --instance is used to specify a unique DockerHub instance string, with an empty string as the default.
+The option `--instance` is used to specify a unique DockerHub instance string, with an empty string as the default.

-The option --scope.namespace allows specifying DockerHub namespaces, defaulting to the username or ["*"] for all namespaces.
+The option `--scope.namespace` allows specifying DockerHub namespaces, defaulting to the username or ["*"] for all namespaces.

-The option --scope.repository is used for specifying DockerHub repositories to include, with a default wildcard ["*"].
+The option `--scope.repository` is used for specifying DockerHub repositories to include, with a default wildcard ["*"].

-The option --scope.repository_tags specifies DockerHub tags to include, with a default of ["*"] to include all tags.
+The option `--scope.repository_tags` specifies DockerHub tags to include, with a default of ["*"] to include all tags.

-The option --exclude.repository is used for listing DockerHub repository wildcards to exclude from the discovery process.
+The option `--exclude.repository` is used for listing DockerHub repository wildcards to exclude from the discovery process.

-The option --exclude.repository_tags provides for specifying DockerHub tags to exclude from the discovery process.
+The option `--exclude.repository_tags` provides for specifying DockerHub tags to exclude from the discovery process.

-The option --scope.past_days sets the number of past days for considering tags, ignoring those pushed earlier than this number of days, with a default of 30 days.
+The option `--scope.past_days` sets the number of past days for considering tags, ignoring those pushed earlier than this number of days, with a default of 30 days.

 ### K8s Discovery
-Kubernetes discovery samples the following asstes: namespaces, pods and secrets.
-Pod information includes images.
+Kubernetes discovery samples the following asset types: namespaces, pods, and secrets.
+Pod information includes image information.

 To run the discover process on a K8s cluster:
 ```bash
 platforms discover k8s --url https://my-cluster --token $TOKEN
 ```

-For all discovery capabilities, the token should have namespacs, pods and secrets permissions.
-Scripts for automating generation of these tokens is provided separately.
+For all discovery capabilities, the token should have permissions for the namespaces, pods, and secrets resources.
+Scripts for automating the generation of these tokens are provided separately.

-Note the only secrets metdata is stored in the database, not the actual secrets.
+Note: only secrets-metadata is stored in the database, not the actual secrets.

 #### K8s Discovery Options

 The option `--url` is used for specifying the Kubernetes API URL, which is mandatory and can be set by an environment variable K8S_URL if not provided directly.

-The option `--token` is used for providing the authentication token required for access to Kubernetes pods and secrets, mandatory and can be sourced from an environment variable K8S_TOKEN if not explicitly given.
+The option `--token` is used for providing the authentication token required for access to Kubernetes pods and secrets, mandatory and can be sourced from an environment variable K8S_TOKEN if not explicitly provided.

-The option `--scope.namespace` is used for specifying Kubernetes namespaces to include in the discovery process, using a wildcard list with a default of ["*"] to include all.
+The option `--scope.namespace` is used for specifying Kubernetes namespaces to be included in the discovery process, using a wildcard list with a default of ["*"] to include all.

 The option `--scope.pod` is used for defining a list of Kubernetes pods to be included in the discovery process, with a default wildcard ["*"] to include all pods.

-The option `--scope.image` is used for specifying Kubernetes images to include in the discovery process, using a wildcard list with a default of ["*"] to include all images.
+The option `--scope.image` is used for specifying Kubernetes images be to included in the discovery process, using a wildcard list with a default of ["*"] to include all images.

 The option `--exclude.namespace` is used for listing namespaces that should be excluded from the discovery process.